Babiacetus

 It was named after its type locality, the Harudi Formation in the Babia Hills (23.5°N 68.8°E: paleocoordinates 5.9°N 61.8°E), Kutch District, Gujarat, India.

+Discovery

 Babiacetus was named by Trivedy & Satsangi 1984 in an abstract based on the specimen's type (GSI 19647, left and right dentaries with cheek teeth).
 Gingerich and colleagues found a skull (GSP-UM 3005, much of a skull and lower jaws) while collecting a skeleton of a new species of Protosiren (Protosiren sattaensis) in the Drazinda Formation (30.8°N 70.5°E, paleocoordinates 16.9°N 67.1°E) in the Sulaiman Range of Punjab, Pakistan.
 Gingerich, Arif, Bhatti & Raza 1995 described both the original find and their new specimen.